alix-tz/escriptorium-documentation/docs/quick-start.md

 ![image: animation showing the process to apply a recognition model to a document.
 At the end, we show that the page now displays a transcription generated automatically.](img/quick_start/transcribe_one_page.gif "Transcribing a document with a model creates a new transcription version named after the model.")

 !!!
 Note "Where is the transcription?"
-    When you click on "Edit" after transcribing a document for the first time, you may not see an text at first: it is because you are, by default, viewing the "manual" transcription version.
+    When you click on "Edit" after transcribing a document for the first time, you may not see a text at first: it is because you are, by default, viewing the "manual" transcription version.
 You need to [switch the displayed transcription version](transcribe.md#transcription-versions) to the one generated during the transcription in order to see the generated text.

 ## Manually correct the segmentation and the transcription

 Let's look at the result of our automatic segmentation and transcription.
 Click on the "Edit" button and make sure to activate the "Segmentation" (++ctrl+3++) and "Transcription" (++ctrl+4++) panels.
 You can deactivate the other panels. <!-- todo: add a link to an overview description of the panels -->

-In the image below, we see that one line was incorrectly segmented (therefore its transcription is incomplete) and a total of 8 segments contains incorrect transcriptions.
+In the image below, we see that one line was incorrectly segmented (therefore its transcription is incomplete) and a total of eight segments contains incorrect transcriptions.
 We highlighted the errors in red.

 ![image: annotated screenshot showing the predictions errors (segmentation and transcription).](img/quick_start/errors_in_seg_and_trans.png "The red squares show the incorrect segments and transcriptions.")